 The start of a new year often leads to contemplation and planning for many of us; on both a personal and professional level.
-We often take a moment to look back on the year that has passed and to the New Year that lies ahead; with time taken to perhaps consider some New Year Resolutions.
+We often take a moment to look back on the year that has passed and to the New Year that lies ahead; with the time taken to perhaps consider some New Year Resolutions.

 A straw poll in the PG Paper office showed that we are a team that likes to set ourselves some goals!
-More than half of the team at HQ have already put pen to paper and written down some new year’s resolutions or goals for 2019.
-We’re quite impressed by this quick poll, given that in the UK, an average of around one-third of adults take the time to note down their goals for the year.
+More than half of the team at HQ have already put pen to paper and written down some new year’s resolutions or goals and planning for 2019.
+We’re quite impressed by this quick poll, given that in the UK, an average of around one-third of adults takes the time to note down their goals for the year.

 “I always write my goals down – I’m a very visual person, so find it much more valuable to put pen to paper when setting myself a goal”, says PG Paper’s Commercial Manager, Gemma.